 – Heather C. Bowlds, PsyD, Associate Director of Mental Health, California Department of Corrections and Rehabilitation, Division of Juvenile Justice

-Safer Society Press is pleased to introduce the Forward-Focused Model (FFM), a comprehensive, empirically-designed treatment program for court-involved adolescents.
+The Forward-Focused Model (FFM) is a comprehensive, empirically-designed treatment program for court-involved adolescents.
 Developed by Dr. Nancy Calleja for the California Department of Juvenile Justice and implemented by the state of California in its juvenile facilities, the FFM is:

 - Developmentally informed, with specific attention given to the role of adolescent brain development in both conceptualizing offending behaviors as well as in the delivery of treatment.